tidev/titanium-docs/docs/api/titanium/ui/maskedimage.md

 Note that this control lacks many of the features associated with a standard [ImageView](Titanium.UI.ImageView) control.

-Use the [createMaskedImage](Titanium.UI.createMaskedImage) method to create a masked image view.
+Use the <Titanium.UI.createMaskedImage> method to create a masked image view.

 <ApiDocs/>